 Are lunges good for both males and females?

-Lunges are great for both males and females.
+Yes, lunges are good for both males and females.
 The way you tackle your lunges will determine the results they provide.

 For women who fear getting “too bulky”, fear not!
 This exercise will only bulk up your legs if done using lots of resistance whilst consuming a calorie surplus diet.
 And for those who are looking for serious strength and size, lunges are for you too!